CatherineHuang99/portfolio/README.md

 ### Education
-**Pepperdine Graziadio Business School**
-Master of Science in Business Analytics
+- Master of Science in Business Analytics  |  Pepperdine Graziadio Business School (_August 2025_)

 **University of California, Los Angeles**
 Bachelor of Arts in Korean